Page owner: Standards director

-Clients occasionally demand that a freelance has professional indemnity insurance (PII).
-If you don't have PII, you could explain that this is not generally necessary in connection with a straightforward job of copy-editing/proofreading/project management.
+Clients occasionally demand that a freelancer has professional indemnity insurance (PII).
+If you don't have PII, you could explain that this is not generally necessary in connection with a straightforward job of copyediting/proofreading/project management.
 However, as with any insurance, you should consider the consequences of not having PII, depending on the perceived risk(s) attached to the project that you are being asked to work on.

 The SfEP has a relationship with an insurance broker to provide this type of cover.